 What if my class schedule does not allow me to be at the Capitol for 40 hours a week?

 While we encourage all participants work with their academic advisor on their spring schedule in order to maximize their time at the Capitol, school comes first.
-Students who are not able to receive full time credit for their legislative internship through their academic program should talk to their academic advisor to see if online or night classes might be a good option.
-At a minimum, students should strive to be at the Capitol for at least 20-30 hours per week in order to make the most of their learning experience.
+Students who are not able to receive full time credit for their legislative internship through their academic program should talk to their academic advisor to see if online or evening classes might be a good option.
+At a minimum, students should strive to be at the Capitol for at least 20-30 hours per week to make the most of their learning experience.

 What duties should I expect as a legislative intern?